Here’s Your Arguing Style, Based on Your Personality Type

 These types are all about playing the devil’s advocate.
 You think you’re arguing with “facts”?
 Where did those facts come from?
 If you spin the fact a different way they might say something else entirely!
 As Extraverted Intuitives, ENPs are all about seeing alternatives, unusual angles, or random meanings.
 They can argue almost anything because they see so many sides to an issue.
 They will simultaneously open your mind and drain your willpower as they bring up points and counter-points to every argument you submit.
 Few things are black and white to these types because there are always more perspectives to consider.
 It isn’t always about winning the argument for these types, but exploring alternatives and playing with ideas.

 ENTPs get very analytical in a dispute and can miss the emotional/value-laden side of the argument.
-They tend to be pedantic, skeptical, yet enthusiastic about arguing.
+They’re all about having depth of understanding, arguing against your point of view and sometimes even their own.
+For them, the key is to chip away at the argument until nothing can possibly left but the bare truth.
 A debate isn’t a sign of ill-will for these types, and they often use these opportunities to mentally exercise and entertain themselves.

 ENFPs tend to personalize things more in an argument.
-They look at the values of everyone involved.
-How ethical is this decision/argument?
+They look more at issues of right, wrong, or personal truth.
+Why is someone or something right or wrong?
+If you look at it a different way, it could change everything!
 How sincere are people being?
 What are the personal impacts and how will people be affected based on the outcome of the argument?
 As conscientious types, ENFPs are less likely to pursue arguing unless something very important to them is on the line.

 Both ENFPs and ENTPs tend to enjoy a certain amount of “shock value” when arguing and may say things just to throw their opponent off-guard or make them stop and think.
 This is especially true when these types are in the teenage years.